 Lesley has over 15 years of experience of working with secondary school children from across the County Durham area within both mainstream and SEBD alternative provision schools.
 She has a particular passion for restorative justice, students who present as having complex needs and ensuring that all young people feel valued and respected.
 Lesley believes that all children have the ability to thrive within the right environment with the right level of care and support.
 She is committed to providing a safe and happy environment in which students can learn, achieve and grow as individuals ready to take on their next challenges in life.

-Debra has worked in the Education sector for the last 15 years in a wide range of administration roles.
+Debra has worked in the Education sector for over 15 years in a wide range of administration roles.
 Debra trained as a Personal Assistant supporting various Directors within Local Authority settings before moving to education to support School Governing Bodies.
 From then on she moved to East Durham College and has provided administrative support to various Vice Principals before moving to Endeavour Academy.

 Steven has studied Crime Scene Science at Teesside University graduating in 2010, the subject lends itself to many applications of science and maths.
 Steven has worked as a science teacher since 2011 in a variety of schools in the North East with a wide range of students.
 Steven uses his passion for the subjects in the classroom to express the importance of these subjects in many career paths and to develop a wider interest.
 Steven promotes an attitude of “doing your best” with students he works with and not comparing themselves to others.
 Outside of school Steven also has interest in games (board/card/miniature), these interests have helped him get involved with and create extra-curricular clubs within the schools.
 These clubs have been invaluable at helping develop student’s social, literacy and numeracy skills.